Dropbox Set-Up

 CREATE & SHARE FOLDERS

-- Choose +Create (top center next to Upload)
+- Choose +Create Folder (top center between upload and share).

-- Name the “Firstname’s Submissions” (your name not literally Firstname’s- duh. example: Jolene’s submissions)
+- Name the “Firstname’s Submissions” (your name not literally Firstname’s- duh. example: Jolene’s submissions).
+(DO NOT click the “add automation” option.)
+Click create (blue button).

 - Type Mrs. C’s email in the “to” line – jennifer.connolly@gcsd9.net